jrwieland/TaraniTunes-v4.x/Auto_Playlist/Readme.md

 ### Credits
 --------------------

-There is already a 3rd party program to make autoplaylist and it is works perfectly Credit has to go to @ridgerunner for mentioning it in his post on RCGroups.com
+There is already a 3rd party program to make auto playlists and it is works perfectly Credit has to go to @ridgerunner for mentioning it in his post on RCGroups.com

 Here is the post ["Ridgerunr" discusses Mp3tag for creating playlists](https://www.rcgroups.com/forums/showpost.php?p=31361271&postcount=41772)

-It took a while to get the syntax exactly right for use in TarniTunes so here are the short directions to get you started.
+It took a while to get the syntax exactly right for use in TaraniTunes so here are the short directions to get you started.

 ### English Instructions
 --------------------